 GnuCash Free Personal Finance and Accounting Software

 GnuCash is a free, open-source program anyone can use to manage their money.
-This financial software can be used to track personal finances and also works nicely with small business accounting software.
+This financial software can be used to track personal finances and also works as small business accounting software.
 GnuCash tracks a variety of account types, stocks, income, and expenses.
-There's no iPhone app at this time, but Android users will find a very simple and free GnuCash app in the Google Play app store.
+There's no iPhone app, but Android users will find a very simple and free GnuCash app in the Google Play app store.

 Supports Multiple Operating Systems and Multiple Currencies

 GnuCash walks you through setting up accounts.
-Transactions for checking, credit card, income, and investment transactions are entered into an on-screen checkbook register, similar to most financial software applications.
+Transactions for checking, credit card, income, and investments are entered into an on-screen checkbook register, similar to most financial software applications.
 You can enter split transactions, display multiple accounts, and customize your view.

 GnuCash Account Types